 Exercising regularly can help you cope with stress.
 A combination of aerobic and resistance training (strength training in the US), as well as stretching or yoga, is optimal for stress management.

 Keeping the things that are making you stressed bottled up will only make things worse.
 You do not have to go through it alone.
 Talk to a family member or friend about what is making you feel stressed and overwhelmed.
 Doing so can make it feel like a big weight has been lifted off your shoulders.

-Try cognitive behavioral therapy (CBT).
-It is a long-term approach, but an effective one for managing stress.
-Cognitive behavioral therapy is a type of treatment that helps people to identify and change behaviors and thought patterns.
+Try cognitive behavioural therapy (CBT).
+It is a long-term approach, but an effective one for dealing with stress.
+Cognitive behavioural therapy is a type of treatment that helps people to identify and change behaviours and thought patterns.